equinix/equinix-cloudevents/CONTRIBUTING.md

 * "metricNames" - - Object with list attributes `released` and `preview` that mark which environment the data schema is ready to suppport the given metric in.
 Only place types in the `released` list if it is fully tested and ready for production.
 Place it into the `preview` list if it is under development and should only be available in UAT.
 * "alertNames" - Object with list attributes `released` and `preview` that mark which environment the data schema is ready to suppport the given event type in.
 Only place types in the `released` list if it is fully tested and ready for production.
 Place it into the `preview` list if it is under development and should only be available in UAT.

+## Process for Upgrading Event/Metric/Alert from Development to Production

+When adding a new event/metric/alert to a data schema always start by entering it into the `preview` list.
+This list identifies *in development* items and is the starting point for new events/metrics/alerts being added into the repo.

+Once an event/metric/alert has been thoroughly tested in lower environments you will remove that item from the `preview` list and move it to the `released` list.
+This indicates that your item is not ready to be consumed in production and the production Equinix Event Manager will pass these items through to the consumers.

+It is imperative that you understand the responsibility involved for managing your team's domain with regards to the `preview` and `released` lists in your data schema files.
+The [CODEOWNERS](#codeowners) section describes how responsibility is managed within the repo.
+Please review it thoroughly.

+## CODEOWNERS

+CODEOWNERS file will be in place to establish a Github team (Synced with Equinix IAM) responsible for the files along the domain path they are contributing to.
+This ensures that 1 member from each domain team and 1 architect will always be necessary to approve a Pull Request before it can be merged.

+This is critical because the responsibility of maintaining the `released` and `preview` lists outlined in the [Gating](#data-schema-gating-through-equinix-event-manager) section lies with the Domain owners and not the architects.
+Should any production defect be found the Domain owner is responsible for resolution

+When adding a new domain to the `jsonschema/equinix` directory, add an entry to the CODEOWNERS file signifying which Github Team is responsible for reviewing/approving PRs that modify the domain directory being added

 ## Data Schema Versioning

 Versioning for data schemas is only based on major versions; there are no minor or patch versions.
 The major versions